 - Cut a short length of a slim Rubbermade drinking straw to serve as your “needle”.

 - Make a small slit in one end of your straw.

 - Thread your yarn through the straw and secure it in the slit to hold it in place.

 It works like a charm!

-We secured our wool to the back of the cardboard with a bit of tape.
+We secured our yarn to the back of the cardboard with a bit of tape.

 So there you go.
 Another tree ornament to add to your collection, and a fun fine motor activity too!